BeSnappy/api-docs/readme.md

 <a name="commenting-on-wall-posts"></a>
 #### POST `/account/{id}/wall/{post_id}/comment`

 Comment on wall post.
-The comment content should be in a POST field named "comment".
+The comment content should be in a POST field named "content".

 <a name="deleting-wall-comments"></a>
 #### DELETE `/account/{id}/wall/{post_id}/comment/{comment_id}`